pane2004/gitconfig/README.md

 	<img src="https://readme-typing-svg.demolab.com? font=Fira+Code&pause=1000&width=435&lines=Self-Taught+Full+Stack+Developer;UWaterloo+Computer+Science+Student;Hackathon+Enthusiast+And+Traveller" alt="Typing SVG" />
 </p>

-- 👋 Hi, I’m Alex, an aspiring social entrepeneur interested in Data Science, Web Applications and Design
+- 👋 Hi, I’m Alex, an aspiring social entrepreneur interested in Data Science, Web Applications and Design
 - 📚 I'm a computer science student at the University of Waterloo
 - 💬 Talk to me about internship opportunities in data science or software engineering
 - 🌱 I’m currently working on a Notion widget library, and also learning the OpenAI API